anthonycorletti/snok/.github/ISSUE_TEMPLATE/bug.md

 ### To Reproduce

-Steps to reproduce the behavior with a minimum self-contained file.

-Replace each part with your own scenario:
+Replace each part pertaining to your bug with the appropriate information.

-* Code that is causing the bug:
+* Code that demonstrates the bug:

 ```
 # code goes here